Climate and Weather of Kuwait

 Kuwait experiences the warmest summers among all the Arab states of the Persian Gulf due to its desert climate.
-This ensures relatively dry and mild winters, as well as extremely hot summers.
+This results in relatively dry and mild winters, as well as extremely hot summers.

-From mid-May to the end of September, the maximum temperature in Kuwait is well above 40°C. These months are mostly dry, hot, and dusty, with July and August being the hottest, with average afternoon temperatures of 45°C in the shade.
-In winter (December to February), the temperature drops to around 21°C.
+From mid-May to the end of September, maximum temperatures in Kuwait remain well above 40°C. These months are mostly dry, hot, and dusty, with July and August being the hottest, reaching average afternoon temperatures of 45°C in the shade.
+In winter (December to February), temperatures drop to around 21°C.

-Rainfall in Kuwait occurs mainly in the colder period from November to April.
-However, the quantities of rain are not usually large, with months when more than 25 mm of rain is recorded being rare.
-On an annual basis, the average precipitation ranges between 25 mm and 175 mm; however, the differences can be significant from year to year.
+Rainfall mainly occurs in the colder period from November to April.
+However, the total amount of rain is usually low, with months recording more than 25 mm of rain being rare.
+On an annual basis, average precipitation ranges between 25 mm and 175 mm, though amounts can vary significantly from year to year.

-If you plan to visit Kuwait, the best travel time is from November to March.
-This period is mild to warm, with occasional showers and not much heat.
-In April, the temperature rises, both during the day and at night.
-From June, even the minimum temperature will no longer be below 30°C, and during the day, temperatures of 43°C to 48°C are quite normal.
-Starting in October, the temperatures begin to drop, but it can still be quite hot.
+The best time to visit Kuwait is from November to March.
+This period is mild to warm, with occasional showers and moderate temperatures.
+In April, temperatures begin to rise, both during the day and at night.
+By June, even nighttime temperatures remain above 30°C, while daytime temperatures of 43°C to 48°C are quite common.
+Starting in October, temperatures gradually drop, but it can still be quite hot.

 1. Yearly average minimum and maximum temperatures